Adolf von Deines: The Prinzenschule

 In addition to their education, the students, which included not only the princes, but also students from the nearby cadet training academy hand-chosen by Deines himself, were expected to excel at horsemanship, gymnastics, swimming, rowing, and overall physical fitness.
-The grounds were also furnished with a working farm, so that the students could gain some small insight into the lives of their still largely rural subjects.
+The grounds were also furnished with a working farm so that the students could gain some small insight into the lives of their still largely rural subjects.
 Ernst von Dryander, the instructor in religion at the school, described their training thusly: "A Prussian prince should and must learn more than others.
-Not only that ours had to pass a regular final exam in a Realschule of the first order; they had to speak English and French fluently, control their horse like a cavalry soldier and ride through the countryside map in hand."
-Deines is generally seen as successful in the acquittal of this duty, particularly in exposing the boys to military cadets their own age from different social backgrounds.
+Not only that ours had to pass a regular final exam in a Realschule of the first order; they had to speak English and French fluently, control their horse like a cavalry soldier, and ride through the countryside map in hand."
+Deines is generally seen as successful in the acquittal of this duty, particularly in exposing the boys to military cadets of their age from different social backgrounds.
 This was despite a noted tension between him and the boys' mother, the Kaiserin Augusta Victoria, who Deines once referred to as "...a nervously ill woman and an unreasonably anxious mother who, despite many excellent qualities, hurts at least as much as she helps."
 In one particular memorandum, von Deines wrote "a crown prince is not a higher form of human being, but simply one placed in a higher position.
 In order to form a capable, whole man, one will have to take the same road as that for other sons of the educated classes," a sentiment which did little to endear him to the Kaiserin.
 In gratitude for overseeing the education of his sons, Wilhelm II made Deines a Commander of the Royal House Order of Hohenzollern in 1898, as well as raising him to the rank of adjutant general.
 At the same time, he was made commander of the 21st Division.